yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - **KPM_PATCH_SOURCE** - (Experimental ⚠) Normally, you don't need to provide the patch binary download link yourself, unless you have additional requirements.
     - **GENERATE_DTB** - If your kernel requires a DTB file after compilation (not .dtb, .dts, or .dtsi), you can enable this option to automatically generate the DTB file.
     - **GENERATE_CHIP** - Set the corresponding device CPU, and provide it for DTB and KPM functions for identification.
 It typically supports Qualcomm (qcom) and MediaTek (mediatek), but we're unsure if other CPUs are supported.
     - **BUILD_DEBUGGER** - Enables error reporting if needed.
-Currently, it provides output for patch error .rej files, with more features expected in future updates.
+Currently, it provides output for patch error .rej files and basic compilation error analysis., with more features expected in future updates.
     - **BUILD_OTHER_CONFIG** - If you need to merge additional .config files included in the kernel source, you can enable this option.
 However, you must manually modify the MERGE_CONFIG_FILES array in the "Build Kernel" section.
     - **FREE_MORE_SPACE** - If you believe the current available space is insufficient, you can enable this option to free up additional space.
 By default, approximately 88GB of space is available.
 Enabling this option can increase the available space to 102GB, but it will add 1–2 minutes to the execution time.
 (Only applies to the default YAML; Arch Linux or Ubuntu 20.04 can only provide 14–20GB of space.)
     - **REKERNEL_ENABLE** - If you believe your device meets the requirements to run [Re:Kernel](https://github.com/Sakion-Team/Re-Kernel) and you need Re:Kernel, you can enable this option, true or false.